tailless/webvr/README.md

 }
 ```

-- Declare the mesh at the top, so that it's accessable to us :
+- Declare the mesh at the top, so that it's accessable to us
 ```
 var mesh;
 ```

-- Add to render() to animate:
+- Add to render() to animate
 ```
    mesh.rotation.x += 0.01;
    mesh.rotation.y += 0.02;